sanghoonmaeng/CS61A/README.md

-# CS61A
+# UC Berkeley CS61A

-My repository for CS61A : Structure and Interpretation of Computer Programs
+My repository for UC Berkeley CS61A : Structure and Interpretation of Computer Programs